Bengali poetry: Modern poets (1800–present)

 At the beginning of the twentieth century, there was a new change in Bengali style of poetry, with poets adopting an even liberal style of poetry, bringing an end to Bengali Romanticism.
 Poets such as Mohitlal Majumder, Kazi Nazrul Islam and Jatindranath Sengupta beginning contributed to this period.
 "Bidrohi Kavi" Kazi Nazrul Islam is considered to be the bridge between the Anti-Romantic Period and the Modern Period of Poetry.
 He had composed a vast oeuvre of poetry and songs – the latter of which are known as "Nazrul Geeti" which are sung even today.
 Nazrul is also the National Poet of Bangladesh.
 His poem "Bidrohi" had a big impact on the Indian Freedom Movement.

 The death of Tagore led to the beginning of the Golden Age of Modern Poetry, which lasted from the 1940s to the 60s.
 Numerous poets left their profound impact on poetry in this era, such as: Amiya Chakraborty (1901–1966), Jibanananda Das (1899–1954), Buddhadeb Basu (1906–1964), Bishnu Dey (1909–1962), Sudhindranath Dutta (1901–1960), Sablu Shahabuddin (1957–1999).
-They were followed by the generation of Shakti Chattopadhyay (1933–1995), Sankha Ghosh (1932–2021), Tarapada Ray (1936–2007) Sunil Gangopadhyay (1935–2012) – known as Krittibas group of poets.
+They were followed by the generation of Shakti Chattopadhyay (1933–1995), Sankha Ghosh (1932–2021), Tarapada Ray (1936–2007) Sunil Gangopadhyay (1935–2012) – known as Krittibas group of poets.The Krittibas magazine continued to launch new poets in later decades, including Prabal Kumar Basu.

 Jasimuddin's work of Pastoral mood led him to be known as Palli Kabi.
 He was one of the major poets.